WE ARE AFRO PRIDE

 A SAFE PLACE TO HEAL

-Afro Pride Federation Inc is a community-driven & led 501(C)3 nonprofit community organization that consists of a board of directors that are not only diverse & multicultural professionals with years of experience but they also represent the targeted population and those who love and support the African American & Afrocentric LGBTQ+ community of the African & Caribbean Diaspora.
+Afro Pride Federation Inc is a community-driven & led 501(C)3 nonprofit community organization that consists of a board of directors that are not only diverse & multicultural professionals with years of experience but they also represent the targeted population and those who love and support the Black, BIPOC, & Afrocentric LGBTQ+ community of the African & Caribbean Diaspora.

 Diversity, Inclusion, and Equity are at the core of our values and principles.

 Black, BIPOC, & Afrocentric people are being disproportionately affected by Covid-19 in the United States.

 The preventative measures of Covid-19 which includes a stay-at-home order have everyone on lockdown and restricted from non-essential businesses and public areas.
 Coping with COVID-19 safety protocols can disrupt one’s daily functioning, thoughts, feelings, mood, and ability to relate to others which happens to be the same symptoms experienced in mental illness.